ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 "Your host mother asked me to meet with you," said Hero.
 Brent and Hero were eating at a French-themed restaurant in the quiet area south of Zhongxiao East.

-"Thank you for taking me out to dinner," said Brent.
+"Thanks for taking me out to dinner," said Brent.
 Hero nodded.

 "There are issues with your lateness to school," said Hero, slurping his French Onion soup.

-Brent felt annoyed with Hero.
-He wanted Hero to be different.
+Brent felt annoyed because he wanted Hero to be different.
 At the exchange student orientation, Hero had spoken with gravity, looking like a movie character with his thick glasses and weird structured shirt.

-Brent explained that he needed to write his college application essays, that he was going to apply for a special scholarship.
+Brent said that he needed to write his college application essays, that he was going to apply for a special scholarship.

 "Nevertheless, your teachers and fellow students feel disrespected," said Hero.

 "I'm sorry about that," said Brent, "but those essays are important."

 Hero looked at Brent thoughtfully as the waiter poured a glass of wine.
-It was late in the evening.

 "You are being very foolish, I think," said Hero finally.
 "Why are you here?"